 Nail the Concepts with the NINJA Book.
 Set a firm deadline of 14 days to blast through the concepts and take in as much as you can.
 After 14 days (max), put the NINJA Book away and move on to MCQ.

-NINJA Sparring is our version of CPA Exam Tutoring.
-Except, instead of charging you $100 an hour, we include it in the $67 subscription that comes with everything.
+NINJA Sparring (free videos) is our version of CPA Exam Tutoring.
+However, instead of charging you $100 an hour, we include it in the $67 subscription that comes with everything.
 That's how we roll.

 There are hundreds of hours of Sparring sessions over every topic you can think of and they've morphed into our own video course.
 Mike is the ultimate CPA Review Ninja and people love him.